Exploiting GeoServer path traversal vulnerability (CVE-2023-41877)

 Is RCE possible?

 If Geoserver is deployed using Tomcat the answer is probably yes!
-In case of another deployment method, standalone or Jetty, RCE may still be possible but it would require a bit more imagination like abusing another services running.
+In case of the other deployment method, Jetty, RCE may still be possible but it would require a bit more imagination like abusing another services running.

 Proof of concept